niks3089/tech-blog/content/posts/using-unikernels-in-solana.md

 In the envisioned Solana + Unikernel setup, where each Solana smart contract is compiled with as a Unikernel, the process extends beyond merely creating and executing these contracts.
 The real challenge lies in managing the entire lifecycle of these unikernel-based smart contracts, ensuring their seamless execution, state management, and orchestration across the network.
 The end-to-end workflow begins with the compilation of a Solana smart contract into a binary along with the Hermit unikernel, producing a standalone unikernel binary that encapsulates the smart contract and the minimal runtime needed to execute it.
 This binary is then deployed to a Solana node or a cluster of nodes, where it runs as a userspace process within the unikernel.
 During execution, the unikernel interacts with Solana's state, handling tasks like account management, transaction validation, and state persistence.
 To effectively manage these processes, a robust orchestration layer is essential.
 The orchestrator is responsible for coordinating the deployment of unikernel binaries across the network, managing the lifecycle of these unikernels by starting, stopping, and scaling them as needed, and ensuring they have the necessary resources to operate efficiently.
 Additionally, the orchestrator plays a critical role in monitoring the health and performance of each unikernel, collecting real-time status information, and synchronizing state changes across the network to maintain consistency and integrity in the blockchain.

+#### Compilation

-Compilation: When a developer submits a Solana smart contract, it is first compiled into a binary along with the Hermit unikernel.
+When a developer submits a Solana smart contract, it is first compiled into a binary along with the Hermit unikernel.
 This compilation produces a standalone unikernel binary that encapsulates the smart contract and the minimal runtime needed to execute it.
 Deployment: The compiled binary is then deployed to a Solana node or a cluster of nodes.
 Each node is capable of executing the unikernel binary in a controlled environment, such as a virtual machine (VM) or a container, ensuring isolation and security.
 Execution:

+#### Runtime Execution
-Runtime Execution: The deployed unikernel runs as a userspace process on the node.
+The deployed unikernel runs as a userspace process on the node.
 The Hermit unikernel provides the necessary runtime environment, executing the smart contract logic while handling low-level operations like memory management, input/output, and networking.

+#### State Management
-State Management: During execution, the smart contract interacts with Solana's state, including account balances, transaction validation, and other blockchain-specific operations.
+During execution, the smart contract interacts with Solana's state, including account balances, transaction validation, and other blockchain-specific operations.
 The unikernel must be equipped to handle these operations efficiently, ensuring that the state is correctly updated and persisted.
 Orchestration:

+#### Orchestrator
-Need for an Orchestrator: Given that each smart contract is now a self-contained unikernel binary, there needs to be a robust orchestration layer to manage these unikernels.
+Given that each smart contract is now a self-contained unikernel binary, there needs to be a robust orchestration layer to manage these unikernels.
 The orchestrator will be responsible for:
-Deployment Coordination: Deploying and distributing unikernel binaries across the Solana network.
+- Deployment Coordination: Deploying and distributing unikernel binaries across the Solana network.
-Lifecycle Management: Starting, stopping, and scaling unikernel instances as needed based on the network's demands.
+- Lifecycle Management: Starting, stopping, and scaling unikernel instances as needed based on the network's demands.
-Resource Allocation: Ensuring that each unikernel has the necessary resources (CPU, memory, storage) to execute efficiently.
+- Resource Allocation: Ensuring that each unikernel has the necessary resources (CPU, memory, storage) to execute efficiently.
-Health Monitoring: Continuously monitoring the health and performance of each unikernel instance, ensuring that they are functioning correctly.
+- Health Monitoring: Continuously monitoring the health and performance of each unikernel instance, ensuring that they are functioning correctly
-Status Collection and State Synchronization:

-Status Collection: The orchestrator will collect real-time status information from each running unikernel.
+- Status Collection: The orchestrator will collect real-time status information from each running unikernel.
 This includes metrics like CPU usage, memory consumption, execution time, and any errors or exceptions that occur during execution.
-State Synchronization: Since each unikernel may modify the blockchain state, it’s crucial to synchronize this state across the network.
-The orchestrator will ensure that state changes are propagated and validated across all relevant nodes, maintaining consistency and integrity in the blockchain.
+- State Synchronization: Since each unikernel may modify the blockchain state, it’s crucial to synchronize this state across the network.
+The orchestrator will ensure that state changes are propagated and validated across all relevant nodes, maintaining consistency and integrity in the blockchain
-Logging and Auditing: The orchestrator will also be responsible for logging all actions and maintaining an audit trail, which is critical for debugging, security, and compliance.
-Finalization and Consensus:

-Transaction Finalization: Once a transaction is processed by a unikernel, the result is sent back to the Solana network for finalization.
+- Transaction Finalization: Once a transaction is processed by a unikernel, the result is sent back to the Solana network for finalization.
 The orchestrator ensures that the results are consistent and that consensus is reached among nodes.
-State Persistence: After finalization, the updated state is persisted on the blockchain.
+- State Persistence: After finalization, the updated state is persisted on the blockchain.
 The orchestrator helps coordinate this process, ensuring that all nodes in the network have a consistent view of the blockchain state.

 ### Advantages and Challenges